 Type 1 image structure, one load region and contiguous execution regions

-A Type 1 image consists of a single load region in the load view and three default execution regions, ER_RO, ER_RW, ER_ZI.
-These are placed contiguously in the memory map.
-An additional ER_XO execution region is created only if any input section is execute-only.
+A Type 1 image consists of a single load region in the load view and three execution regions placed contiguously in the memory map.

 This approach is suitable for systems that load programs into RAM, for example, an OS bootloader or a desktop system.
 The following figure shows the load and execution view for a Type 1 image without execute-only (XO) code:

 Use the following command for images of this type: